acceleratescience/acceleratescience.github.io/_news/2025-10-15-accelerate-ai-winter-school.md

         </button>
         <div class="faq-answer">
             <div class="faq-answer-content">
-                <p>Due to funding restrictions, the programme is only open to students who are eligible for UK 'home' fee status.
-This is typically based on your residency status.
-You can find more information about fee status eligibility on the UKCISA website.</p>
+                <p>The programme is only open to students currently studying at a university based in the UK.</p>
             </div>
         </div>
     </div>